-TABLE 4-13 StorEdge T300 System Properties
+TABLE 4-13 Sun StorEdge T300 System Properties

 Property Description

 Status The current status of the system is designated as one of the following: OK - The system has no error conditions.
 Not OK - The system or one of the FRUs has an error.
 The problem component will have a red image or be red text on physical view.
 Degraded - The system or one of the FRUs are physically ok.
 However something may be running in a degraded condition and will be outlined in gold or gold text (for example, a disk may be reconstructing, port is offline).
 Polling Failed - Component Manger could not communicate to the system during a polling cycle.
 This may be a temporary condition due to a network congestion.
-Connection Broken - Component Manager could not communicate with a StorEdge T300 system for more than 2 minutes.
+Connection Broken - Component Manager could not communicate with a Sun StorEdge T300 system for more than 2 minutes.
 This is a serious condition because the system cannot be monitored.

+Last Polled Time Date and time stamp of most recent successful polling event.

 System Name The name of the system.

 Revision Firmware revision.

 FRU Count Total number of FRUs in system

 Ports Number of ports in system

 Fibre Ports Number of Fibre Ports

 Volumes Number of LUNS defined.

 Rebooted on The date and time of the most recent system reboot.

 IP address The IP address.

 Subnet Mask The subnet mask of the system.

 Gateway The default gateway IP address.

 Boot Delay (seconds) The time delay during which time a user could strike a key at the system console to interrupt EPROM boot process.

 Spin Delay (seconds) The drive spinup delay in seconds.

-Volumes The number of volumes created in the unit [2].

 Cache mode The current system buffer cache mode.
 It can be one of the following values: disabled, write through, write behind, auto.

 Cache mirror The current system buffer cache mirror code.
 It can be either off or auto.

-TABLE 4-13 StorEdge T300 System Properties (Continued)
+TABLE 4-13 Sun StorEdge T300 System Properties (Continued)